icloud-photos-downloader/icloud_photos_downloader/README.md

 - Works on Linux, Windows, and MacOS.
 - Run as a [scheduled cron task](#cron-task) to keep a local backup of your photos and videos.

+This tool is developed and maintained by volunteers (we are always looking for [help](CONTRIBUTING.md)...).
+We aim to release new versions once a week (Friday), if there is something worth delivering.

 ## Install

 `icloudpd` is a Python package that can be installed using `pip`: